Table of Contents[Hide][Show]

 Yes!
 If you’re flying with a family, say two adults and two kids, that equals four possible carryons.
 That means you beat the baggage fees and can still have everything you need for a week’s vacation.
 Really.

 The key to packing light is teaching kids to pull their own weight.
-Kids as young as 4 can push a small lightweight four-wheel carryon like this one.
+Kids as young as 4 can push a small lightweight four-wheel carry-on like this one.
 Even preschoolers are used to wearing backpacks.
-Pack them with the supplies the kids will need to stay happy during the flight, from iPads and Kindles to coloring books and snacks.
+Pack them with the supplies the kids will need to stay happy before, during and after the flight, from iPads to coloring books and snacks.
+(Travel is NOT the time to be stingy about electronics.
+Be sure they’re fully charged to avoid mid-movie meltdowns.)

-That frees up your backpack for carrying the important documents — boarding passes and passports — everyone’s prescription medications, and anything you will want to have during the flight, such as an eye mask, headphones, water bottle and cashmere wrap.
+That frees up your backpack for carrying the boarding passes and passports, everyone’s prescription medications, and anything you will want to have during the flight, such as an eye mask, headphones, water bottle and cashmere wrap.

 SheBuysTravel Tip: Start with the right suitcase!
 Choose one of the best luggage brands that are lightweight, durable and stylish.